Sandra1me/Mad-Libs-Generator/README.md

 ![image](https://user-images.githubusercontent.com/82436702/189623426-2fc4db82-a7ef-4614-942c-c483e6880c74.png)

-If you don't have MATLAB, install the app by running the MyAppInstaller_mcr.exe file to install the game.
+If you don't have MATLAB, install the app by running the MyAppInstaller_web.exe file to install the game.
 Then, run the installed file.

 After starting it, the program will ask you to insert different words, and in the end, it will print a story with what you inserted.